 This is the busiest break in the area and will always have people surfing when there is the smallest chance of a wave.
 When the forecast is good, it’s completely over crowded and this can be a hazard.
 Both sides of the pier break so have a look around and don’t just surf the place where everyone else is!
-Works better on a lower tide.
 Free 2 hour parking at Westcliff by the Marriot Hotel.

-Similar to Bournemouth this is a busy spot but usally a little quieter that Bournemouth as it holds less shelter from the prevailing SW winds.
+Similar to Bournemouth this is a busy spot but usually a little quieter that Bournemouth as it holds less shelter from the prevailing SW winds.
 There is more room at Boscombe too so you have a better chance of surfing without crowds.
 Works better on a lower tide.

 THE REEF IS CLOSED AND NO GO ZONE.

 Tends to pick up more swell than the piers.
 It’s a big bay and breaks in various places so plenty of room.
 On the right swell, this break can be superb.
-Can be a feirce shored dump when the tide is high so take care.
+Can be a fierce shored dump when the tide is high so take care.
 Pollution is bad after rainfall.

 The Bay is also amazing for SUP when it works and has super long rides and is pretty much empty most of the time.
 If you are new to SUP surfing then the Bay can be ideal as it’s a long mellow ride.
 But please remember this is all reef

 Gets shelter from big south westerly storms.
 Can be a fun wave but tends to close out on the beach.